terramate-io/terramate/docs/getting-started/index.md

 > If you haven’t installed Terramate yet, please refer to the [installation](../installation.md) section for various  options.

-To begin, create a new directory, and within it, create a file named `terramate.tm.hcl` with the following content:
+To begin, create a new directory that contains a file named `terramate.tm.hcl` with the following content:

 ```hcl
 # file: terramate.tm.hcl